WisamTa/portfolio-project-4/README.md

    So now it needs to be done via the CLI
 8. To login to Heroku with Multi-Factor Authentication enabled, I navigat to the account setting
 9. Scroll down to the API Key section, then click on the 'reveal' button, and copy the API Key
-10. Then run the command in your terminal: heroku login -i
+10. Then run the command in the terminal: heroku login -i
 11. Type in email address
-12. Your API Key should now paste into the Password field.
+12. The  API Key should now paste into the Password field.
     Hit enter, and Heroku should log you in now.
 13. After logging in, get the app name from heroku, command: heroku apps Set the heroku remote.
     command: heroku git:remote -a shareit123
 14. Add, commit and push to github
 15. Push to both github and heroku
-     command: git push origin main
-     command: git push heroku main
+     command: git push origin main, command: git push heroku main

 # Credits
 * [Django Documentation](https://docs.djangoproject.com/en/4.0/) - I used alot of help to understand django and find solutions for my problems from the django documentation for this project!